KTH-PDC/epic-pid-userdocs/source/Epic_Copy.rst

 For authentication using client certificates, a special pair of keys and a certificate file is required.
 Follow these five steps to create them for your users:

     #.
 Creating a private/public key pair
     #.
-Send the public key to SURFsara
+Send the public key to SNIC
     #.
 Transforming the binary private key (.bin) to a .pem file
     #.
 Creating the certificate file
     #.
 Removing the public key from the certificate